zach-wahrer/rfas/README.md

 1. Copy the `includes/rfas_config.pl` to a secure location on  your machine.
 Edit it and change the variables to reflect your MySQL username, password, and sever address.
 2. Open `rfas.cgi`, `grapher.cgi`, and `includes/db-setup.pl` and edit lines 16, 17, and 10, repectively, `open CONFIG, "/usr/config/rfas_config.pl"`, to point to your config you copied in the previous step.
 3. Now, copy `rfas.cgi` and `grapher.cgi` into your web server's `cgi-bin`.
 Make sure the file permissions are set to allow execution of the files.
-4. DO NOT leave `rfas.cgi` without some type of password protection (utilizing a `.htaccess` file is the easiest).
+4. DO NOT leave `rfas.cgi` or `grapher.cgi` without some type of password protection (utilizing a `.htaccess` file is the easiest).
 The program was never intended to be run on a publicly available web sever, and some of the design decisions reflect that, ie. no access control.
 5. Navigate to your web server via a browser and open `rfas.cgi`.
 If you did everything correctly, you should see "What would you like to do?"

 ### Built With